-- obj (Any) The Python object to convert - depth (int, default=-1) The maximum depth to do the conversion.
+- obj (Any) The Python object to convert - depth (int) The maximum depth to do the conversion.
 Negative numbers are treated as infinite.
-Set this to 1 to do a shallow conversion. - pyproxies (JsProxy, default = None) Should be a JavaScript Array.
+Set this to 1 to do a shallow conversion. - pyproxies (Optional[JsProxy]) Should be a JavaScript Array.
 If provided, any PyProxies generated will be stored here.
-You can later use destroy_proxies if you want to destroy the proxies from Python (or from JavaScript you can just iterate over the Array and destroy the proxies).

-- create_pyproxies (bool, default=True) If you set this to False, to_js will raise an error - dict_converter (Callable[[Iterable[]sProxy]], JsProxy], default = None) This converter if provided receives a (JavaScript) iterable of (JavaScript) pairs [key, value].
+You can later use destroy\proxies if you want to destroy the proxies from Python (or from JavaScript you can just iterate over the Array and destroy the proxies). - create\pyproxies (bool) If you set this to False, to\js will raise an error rather than creating any pyproxies. - dict\converter (Optional[Callable[[Iterable[JsArray[Any]]], JsProxy]]) This converter if provided receives a (JavaScript) iterable of (JavaScript) pairs [key, value].
 It is expected to return the desired result of the dict conversion.
-Some suggested values for this argument:

-js.Map.new-similar to the default behavior js.Array.from-convert to an array of entries js.Object.fromEntries-convert to a JavaScript object

-• default_converter (Callable[[Any, Callable[[Any], JsProxy], Callable[[Any, JsProxy], None]], JsProxy], default=None) - If present will be invoked whenever Pyodide does not have some built in conversion for the object.
-If default_converter raises an error, the error will be allowed to propagate.
-Otherwise, the object returned will be used as the conversion. default_converter takes three arguments.
+Some suggested values for this argument: - js.Map.new similar to the default behavior - js.Array.from convert to an array of entries - js.Object.fromEntries convert to a JavaScript object - default\converter (Optional[Callable[[Any, Callable[[Any], JsProxy], Callable[[Any, JsProxy], None]], JsProxy]) If present will be invoked whenever Pyodide does not have some built in conversion for the object.
+If default\converter raises an error, the error will be allowed to propagate.
+Otherwise, the object returned will be used as the conversion. default\converter takes three arguments.
 The first argument is the value to be converted.

-Here are a couple examples of converter functions.
-In addition to the normal conversions, convert Date to datetime:
+Here are some examples demonstrating the usage of the default\converter argument.

+In addition to the normal conversions, convert JavaScript Date objects to datetime objects: